matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 60) Docker Container and Networks?
 Answer: Containers are isolated but can be connected to send requests to each others (example HTTPS).
 a) Option 1: Determine container IP and use that.
-IP might change determining it is unnecessary (manual) work.
+IP might change determining it is unnecessary, manual work.
 b) Option 2: Create a Docker network and add both containers.
 Containers can use each other's name as request addresses.

 61) Data, Volumes and Networking?